-NURS 3351, 3651 (CL)
+NURS 3351, 3651 (CL) (3:1:6 or

 Nursing and Health Care in Rural Communities

 Considers unique features of rural communities as they affect health care of residents.
 Clinical activities include community assessment and practice in one or more rural health care facilities.
 (Prerequisite: NURS 4600 or consent of instructor.)